daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 Jupyter Notebook is a powerful and useful tool for data scientists, AI engineers, AI researchers, and other professionals in their work and personal projects.
 Knowledge about and how to use it is essential.

-With the power of Daytona Dev Environment and Jupyter Notebook, our work can be as smooth and streamlined as possible.
+With the power of Daytona Dev Environment and Jupyter Notebook, our workflow can be as smooth and streamlined as possible.
 In this comprehensive guide, we'll explore everything you need to get started using Jupyter Notebook in a Daytona playground, including hands-on experience with a real-world practical project.

 ### TL;DR